• Skip to main content

 Instructions

-• Scrub each mussel with a Shellfish brush or something similar and pull the beard off of each mussel.
-Then place the mussels in a large bowl of cold water sprinkled with flour, toss gently and let the mussels soak for 20 minutes.
+• Clean the Mussels: Scrub each mussel with a shellfish brush and remove the beard from each one.
+Place the mussels in a large bowl of cold water sprinkled with kosher salt, toss gently, and let soak for 20 minutes to release any sand.

-• Add the mussels and cover the pot with a lid and cook the mussels until they just open, about 5 minutes.
-If there are any closed mussels, discard those.
+• Steam the Mussels: Add the mussels to the pot, cover with a lid, and cook until the mussels just open, about 5-7 minutes.
+Discard any mussels that remain closed.

-• Serve the mussels in wide bowls.
-Use a ladle to spoon mussels in bowls first, then use the ladle to pour wine sauce over the mussels.
-Garnish with chopped parsley and serve with crusty French bread for dipping.
+• Serve: Transfer the mussels to wide bowls.
+Ladle the white wine sauce over the top, garnish with chopped parsley, and serve immediately with crusty French bread for dipping.

 Notes